awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-medialive-input-inputdestinationrequest.md

 # AWS::MediaLive::Input InputDestinationRequest<a name="aws-properties-medialive-input-inputdestinationrequest"></a>

 Endpoint settings for a PUSH type input\.
-This element belongs to CreateInput, UpdateInput, and Input\.

 ## Syntax<a name="aws-properties-medialive-input-inputdestinationrequest-syntax"></a>